icl-utk-edu/testsweeper/INSTALL.md

 CMake Installation
 --------------------------------------------------------------------------------

 The CMake script enforces an out of source build.
-The simplest way to accomplish this is to create a build directory off the Testsweeper root directory:
+The simplest way to accomplish this is to create a build directory off the TestSweeper root directory:

     cd /my/testsweeper/dir
     mkdir build && cd build

-By default Testsweeper is set to install into `/opt/slate/`.
-If you wish to change this, CMake needs to be told where to install the Testsweeper library.
+By default TestSweeper is set to install into `/opt/slate/`.
+If you wish to change this, CMake needs to be told where to install the TestSweeper library.
 You can do this by defining CMAKE_INSTALL_PREFIX variable via the CMake command line:

     # Assuming the working dir is still /my/testsweeper/dir/build
     cmake -DCMAKE_INSTALL_PREFIX=/path/to/my/dir ..

-This generates the required makefiles and can built and installed as normal:
+This generates the required makefiles and can be built and installed as normal:

     # Assuming the working dir is still /my/testsweeper/dir/build
     make
     make install